yeungjoseph/Speedy-Asian/README.md

 # Dumpling Express

 Synopsis
-A 3D Infinite Runner mobile game for Android and iOS (Video Game Dev Club Fall 2017)
+A 3D Infinite Runner mobile game for Android and iOS.

 Built With
 -